Within three days, most of them will disappear, because that’s what people do on Instagram to try to gain followers.

 I feel like I’m in the Wizard of Oz, screaming at everyone to look at the man behind the curtain, and their attention remains transfixed on the glittery image being projected in front of them.

-I have no idea what it is or what it looks like.
+I have no idea what that is or what it looks like.
 I just know that there has to be a way to make a living for yourself while successfully helping other people, without selling yourself out, without compromising your integrity, without creating a fraudulent public image or using your body as ad space, and without servicing your own ego and that of others before the greater good.
 If you want the game to end, you have to stop playing.

 But before I go, in my last parting words to all of you, I challenge you to do one thing and one thing only: give very careful scrutiny to those “spiritual” people you put your faith in.
 The ones with their professional photos who look like they’re “living their best life” on Instagram and Facebook, who talk about their dark times in vague generalities in a formulaic caption that always ends with something to sell you (or “Tag a friend and share with someone who needs to see this!”).
 The ones who say, “Look at me.
 Look at what I’ve done.
 Look at how much I’ve achieved.
 I can help you do the same…” for a price.